DMing is a Performance Art

 When a performer's act goes over poorly, they feel it on a deep and personal level.
 The same goes for when you're DMing.
 Sometimes, after a particularly unproductive session, you walk away with a bad taste in your mouth.
 The parts you thought would be exciting were flat, you couldn't command the group's attention, and everyone felt lightly agitated and unengaged.

 Ultimately, a certain percentage of the time, your performance isn't going to live up to your hopes and dreams.
 Sometimes the audience is hostile and there's not enough charm in the world to win them over.
 Sometimes you try to read the room and your instincts are dead wrong.
-Sometimes you're just having an off night.
+Sometimes you're just having an off night, or the venue is full of disinterested bystanders.

 The important thing is not to get discouraged.
 Make a short list of the problems you encountered and a few strategies to try next time to address them.
 Then stop beating yourself up over it, because the reality of live performance is occasional rejection.